paladique/Workshop-DataInAzure/README.md

 password: [your Azure SQL password]
   ```

-7. Follow the remaining instructions in the notebook.
+10. Follow the remaining instructions in the notebook named `Weekly US Infection Rates`

 # Cleanup